montigno/skrypy/docs/doc/installation/cluster.rst

  .. attention::
     Depending on the cluster's graphics management capability, the result is not guaranteed.

-- ``Pre-execution command``: this field allows you to enter shell-like instructions to be executed before your diagrams run.
-Often useful when you need to activate conda first for example.
+- ``Pre-execution command``: this field allows you to enter shell-like instructions to be executed before your diagrams run. |br|
+                             The example in the figure allows you to enable conda RSS.
+You should clearly specify the conda source of the cluster.

 4. Registration